MULYS001/Code-Quiz/readme.md

 ```
 ## My Quiz:  https://mulys001.github.io/Code-Quiz/

 My quiz was developed using Javascript & JQuery.
 I applied Bootstrap elements for styling as well as what I put in my style.css.
+I applied a hover element so the user can see which answer option they are hovering over prior to clicking.

 Quiz Questions were mainly sourced from W3Schools: https://www.w3schools.com/quiztest/quiztest.asp?qtest=JS.
 I did put my own twist on some of the questions.